How can Pilates help people with neurological conditions?

 Pilates is a wonderful tool for individuals of any age for the purpose of neurological rehabilitation.
 Referred to as Neuro-Pilates, this specialized program can be used to help with neurological conditions at any stage of the injury / disease process.
 Exercises are tailored to meet the needs of each individual providing a safe and functional workout with the benefits of effective rehabilitation.

-Studio owner, Patricia Baiano, has completed the advanced training program “Pilates for MS™ and Other Neurological Conditions” earning the certificate of “Specialist in Pilates-Based Exercise for Multiple Sclerosis.”
+Instructor Patricia Baiano has completed the advanced training program “Pilates for MS™ and Other Neurological Conditions” earning the certificate of “Specialist in Pilates-Based Exercise for Multiple Sclerosis.”
 She now dedicates her teaching to help clients with MS, Traumatic Brain Injury, Ataxia, stroke and other neurological disorders overcome its most common symptoms, including balance difficulties, weakness, muscle spasticity, gait abnormalities, as well as the principles and applications of neuromuscular rehabilitation and neuroplasticity exercise.

 Recent studies have concluded that: